-The TC's kinematic structure responds to increasing VWS in one of three ways: 1) maintain a vertically upright vortex core throughout the troposphere (note: this does not mean that a tilt asymmetry fails to develop on the broader scale of the vortex, but rather that the core remains resilient), 2) develop significant tilt of the vortex core, but then realign into a steady-state tilt configuration (esp. if the shear is sustained), and 3) exhibit continuous and irreversible separation of the upper- and lower-level vortex cores, resulting in a shallow low-level circulation usually void of deep convection.
+The TC's kinematic structure responds to increasing VWS in one of three ways: 1) maintain a vertically upright vortex core throughout the troposphere, 2) develop significant tilt of the vortex core, but then realign into a steady-state tilt configuration (esp. if the shear is sustained), and 3) exhibit continuous and irreversible separation of the upper- and lower-level vortex cores, resulting in a shallow low-level circulation usually void of deep convection.